How to host a Hugo site on the Netlify CDN for free

 If you haven’t already, you can sign up for Netlify here.

-I don’t make any money from this; I just recommend the tools and services I think are the best.
+I don’t make any money from this; I just recommend tools and services that I myself use and enjoy.

 Step 2: Add your domain name to Netlify